CRESYM/colib0.github.io/pages/models/generations/SM1/index.md

 Later on, the model expands for a more general case that also considers salient pole synchronous machines, used in lower speed applications such as hydro power.

-The resulting model is described in the dq0 reference frame and scaled to a *per unit* model (to simplify calculations), and it allows for transient studies of the generation.
+The resulting model is described in the dq0 reference frame and scaled to a *per-unit* model (to simplify calculations), and it allows for transient studies of the generation.

 ## Physical description